 Please don’t hesitate to let me know if you have any questions and don't forget to leave a comment at the bottom of the page.

-In Term 5 we are going to be exploring the wonderful world of rainforests!
+In Term 6 we will continue to explore the wonderful world of rainforests!
 In Geography we will learn about their climates and biomes.
-We will write reports and stories about them in English.
-We will also be writing and performing poetry this term.
-In Science we will continue to learn about the growth of plants and we’ll look at the plant life that can be found in the Amazon Rainforest.
-During Computing we will be using our Coding skills using Apps such as ‘Alex’ and ‘Scratch’.
-We will also be using our ‘Internet searching’ skills to seek out facts about the rainforest.
-In Art we will create still life drawings of plants and flowers and we will also collaborate to create a picture of the layers of the rainforest.
-We will start to look at Hindu Rangoli patterns to link to this summer’s R.E. focus ‘What it means to belong to Hinduism’.
-In Music we will be starting ‘African Drumming’.
-Class 3 will continue with their work on Fractions in Maths.
-We will work on becoming confident at working with tenths and equivalent fractions in particular.
-We will also learn compact methods for Multiplication and Division.
-In P.E. we are going to focus on 'Striking and Fielding' games like Cricket and Rounders as well as beginning to prepare for sports day which will take place at the start of Term 6 (depending on the weather of course…).
+We will also focus on what makes climate different to weather.
+We will write letters and stories in English.
+We will also write rainforest poetry this term.
+In Science we will learn about nutrition, skeletons and muscles.
+During Computing we will be using our Coding skills to use apps such as ‘Scratch’.
+In Art we will create colourful South American pictures.
+We will also look at Hindu Rangoli patterns to link to this summer’s R.E. focus ‘What it means to belong to Hinduism’.
+In Music we will continue with ‘African Drumming’.
+Class 3 will consolidate their Year 3 objectives as well as look back over their 'money' and 'time' facts in Maths.
+In P.E. we will play Rounders and prepare for sports day which will take place this term.

 Visit the sites below to find out more about this term's topics.